 The Education Center is a place where regional conservation education partners connect with each other and the community.
 Oregon Zoo has developed partnerships with more than 30 conservation organizations to deliver collaborative educational programs and access to office space in the new facility.
 Key partners include the U.S. Fish and Wildlife Service, which has dedicated staff and resources to provide ongoing year-round programming; the Intertwine Alliance, which uses the space to convene and plan among regional conservation education organizations; and Metro's Property and Environmental Services and Parks and Nature divisions, which provide content and resources for programs and exhibits on natural gardening, waste reduction and sustainability.
 Oregon State University Master Gardeners support the Wildlife Garden to foster awareness about backyard habitats.
 Dozens of additional partners participate in a partnership and programming advisory group.

 The Education Center design process included input from a variety of sources.
 Metro Sustainability Center provided feedback on addressing diverse audiences in messaging and visitor experiences.
 Thirteen local school districts and more than 14 conservation education groups gave feedback on the design.
-Zoo visitors were invited to give feedback on early design. plans, and 3,600 people responded to a public Opt In online survey on how to best connect with and benefit nature.
+Zoo visitors were invited to give feedback on early design plans, and 3,600 people responded to a public Opt In online survey on how to best connect with and benefit nature.

+In May 2019, zoo staff presented the committee with a summative evaluation of the Education Center's programming and operations.
 In the first seven months of operation, 10,000 zoo visitors visited the Wildlife Garden for tips on making backyards more wildlife-friendly, partner organizations engaged with more than 20,000 guests at the Education Center, and a number of regional associations held meetings and symposia there.
 Camp enrollments and revenues were up and café sales and catering revenues exceeded projections by \$200,000.
-The results of a summative evaluation of the Education Center will be shared in Spring 2019.